YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As a team member
-In order to be able to find all the items from a single entity I want to be search for those items from the UI of the application by using a single omnibox UI interface.
+In order to be able to find all the items from a single entity I want to be search for those items from the UI of the application by using a single SearchBox UI interface.

 #### 2.3.2.
 Generic list for the searched items from a single entity ( table )